Healthdirect Free Australian health advice you can count on.

 What is fentanyl used for?

-Fentanyl is used to treat acute pain caused by major trauma or surgery, as well as chronic pain caused by cancer.
+Fentanyl is used to treat acute (short-term), severe pain caused by major trauma or surgery.
+It may also be used for severe chronic pain and pain caused by cancer.

-How long you need to take fentanyl for will depend on why it has been prescribed.
-For example, fentanyl patches for cancer pain or in people receiving palliative care are approved for life-long use, while fentanyl used in acute pain or anaesthesia will be used only for a short time.
+The duration and dose of fentanyl recommended will depend on why you are taking it.
+For example, fentanyl patches for cancer pain or in people receiving palliative care are approved for life-long use, while fentanyl used for acute pain or anaesthesia will be used only for a short time.

 What are the possible side effects of taking fentanyl?

-All opioids, including fentanyl, can have side effects including life-threatening breathing problems — the risk of these is higher:
+All opioids, including fentanyl, can have side effects, including life-threatening breathing problems.
+The chance of side effects is higher:

 • when first taking fentanyl